 Winter Coat Drive: Indianapolis, IN

 Love forms the very basis of service.
 In Sai Baba’s words, “Service is love in action.”
-This has been the guiding spirit of the Sathya Sai Center of Indianapolis.
+This has been the guiding spirit of the Sri Sathya Sai Center of Indianapolis.
 Service is not a project.
-A planned activity alone is not Service.
+A planned activity alone is not service.
 It has to be accompanied by a spontaneous selfless feeling for others.
 A heartfelt prayer at the sight of a rushing ambulance is service; living a life without hurting others is service; cooking for a sick neighbor is service; not judging those who do not participate in formal service activities is service; curbing the self-interested feeling of ‘I and my family’ is service; seeing God in all is service and realizing the truth that by serving others, we are serving and transforming ourselves is perhaps the greatest service.

 One such community service event, a ‘Coat Drive’ took place on a cold winter day on 7 December 2019, at the Metropolitan Baptist Church in Indianapolis.
 Sai Center members, along with few Sai Spiritual Education (SSE) students, donated 125 sets of winter coats, scarves, socks, gloves along with a care package which contained a toothbrush, toothpaste, sanitizer, wash cloth among other items.
 The care packages were put together ahead of time on Ladies’ Day by the Sai Center ladies who sang devotional songs while they packed.